oceanprotocol-archive/OEPs/12/README.md

 * price: An integer, the price to pay for this service in `OCEAN` ERC20 tokens expressed in `vodka` units; where 1 `OCEAN` token = 10 ** 18 `vodka`
 * timeout: Expiry of this service agreement.
 The consumer can use the compute service until the agreement has expired
 * serviceAgreementTemplate: defines the parameters to use in the `EscrowComputeExecutionTemplate` agreement
-* privacy section: allows fine tunning of privacy:
+* privacy : allows fine tunning of privacy:
-  * allowRawAlgorithm - if Raw Algorithms are allowed or not
+  * allowRawAlgorithm : if Raw Algorithms are allowed or not
-  * allowNetworkAccess - allow network access in Algorithm pod
+  * allowNetworkAccess : allow network access in Algorithm pod
-  * trustedAlgorithms - list of allowed DIDs of type algorithm. **If the list is empty, then any Algorithm DID is allowed.**
+  * trustedAlgorithms : list of allowed DIDs of type algorithm. **If the list is empty, then any Algorithm DID is allowed.**

 The following is an example of a "compute" type service -